slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On authenticity

 <!--
+> *"The man to lies to himself can be more easily offended than any other."
+-- Fyodor Dostoyevsky (The brother Karamazov)

 - I approve of me.
 I am my word.
 I keep my word / I take nothing she says seriously, helps me relax.
 Change your actions, not yourself.
 Your identity is this made up thing that you’re emotionally attached to.
 It’s a mirage in the desert.
 And the quickest way to change yourself is to realize that there’s no real self to change.
 - 5Cs: courage, congruence, confidence, calibration, conviction (integrity, honor, service, and generosity should be at the top of your list)
 - Core values: honesty everywhere.
 I dont want to be in place where I can’t be honest.
 I want to make relationships with a long term prospect.
 Flat hierarchy.
 I don’t want to be around hierarchical systems, I want to treat everybody as a peer.
 I don’t want to be around angry people.